augustin-chevallier/MathResultsGraph/docs/index.rst

 .. code-block:: bash

-   pip install pypandoc js2py PyQt5 packaging bs4 PyQtWebEngine
+   pip install pypandoc js2py PyQt6 packaging bs4 PyQt6-WebEngine

 Select the latest release on https://github.com/augustin-chevallier/MathResultsGraph/releases and download the source code.
 To launch the software, decompress the file and go inside the folder, and launch the python script: